Editorial Policies

 Focus and Scope

 Founded in November 1996, Film-Philosophy is an international academic journal dedicated to philosophically reviewing film studies, philosophical aesthetics and world cinema.
-With over 1200 members worldwide, the email list encourages discussion of related topics.
-The journal is published three times per year and articles are peer-reviewed.
+With over 1200 members worldwide, the email list is a useful resource for information on publications and conference in the field.
+Our Facebook group has over 7000 members.We host an annual conference related to the work of the journal.

 Section Policies